SorenLKuhl/SorenLKuhl.github.io/index.markdown

   <figcaption><strong>Figure 2:</strong> Distribution of star ratings in Philadelphia restaurants.</figcaption>
 </figure>

-## What food categories do the people of Philadelphia enjoy the most?
-There are lots of different restaurants in Philadelphia each covering a wide range of food categories.
-But which ones are the most popular?
-To find out, we looked at the number of restaurants in each category.
-The top 24 categories are shown below.

 ## When does people make their reviews?
 A blog post from MadMobile[^2] says that the busiest time for restaurants is between 6 PM and 9 PM.
 You might think, that people using Yelp often write reviews after dinner or later at night when they get back home.
 The charts below shows that this is true in Philadelphia.
 Most reviews are written in the evening or late at night.